 One of the most fascinating aspects of Wnt signaling, is the fact that the 19 different Wnt genes are expressed in highly specific and dynamic spatiotemporal patterns.

-However, virtually nothing is known about the molecular mechanisms that control Wnt gene regulation.
+However, virtually nothing is known about the molecular mechanisms that control these dynamic yet robust patterns.
 Therefore, we are dissecting the (epi)genetic control mechanisms underlying tissue-specific Wnt gene expression.

 For this, we use state-of-the art tools to dissect gene regulation at the chromatin level.

-Many of the alternative, beta-catenin independent signaling responses remain ill defined.
-However, even the WNT/CTNNB1 pathway still holds many mysteries.
+In addition to focusing on the tissue-specific intiation of Wnt signaling, we are also intrigued by the tissue-specific interpretation of the response in the receiving cell.
 Because Wnt signaling is characterized by complex and dynamic intracellular signaling events, we have extended our experimental pipeline with functional imaging studies to gain insight into the spatiotemporal dynamics of the pathway.
 To this end, we combine novel DNA technologies, such as CRISPR/Cas9 genome editing, with advanced microscopy (a collaboration with Mark Hink and Marten Postma).

 Translating basic principles of development to (breast) cancer research